-Soft data point to a continuation of growth, standing at high levels in May 2025 and remaining above euro area average.
+Soft data, despite the decline of ESI in June, stand at high levels pointing to a continuation of growth and remaining above euro area average.

-The ESI slightly receded in May to 107.0 (from 107.4 in April) due to a small decline in business expectations in the manufacturing and the services sectors; by contrast, business expectations picked up in the retail trade and construction sectors, while consumer confidence also improved.
+The ESI receded in June to 106.1 (from 107.0 in May) due to a deterioration in consumer confidence and a decline in business expectations in the manufacturing sector, which outweighed the improvement in business expectations in the retail trade and construction sectors.